pal03377/master-thesis/thesis.typ

   ThemisML // subject
   can provide // action
-  feedback suggestions // object based on the similarity of the submissions' code and existing feedback.
+  feedback suggestions // object based on the similarity of the code and existing feedback of the submissions.
   Only if sufficient historical submission data and feedback are available can ThemisML provide feedback suggestions. // constraint of action
 ] <frFeedbackSuggestionsByThemisML>
 //#fr[